MultimediaLucario/Dell-Latitude-E7440/README.md

 # Dell Latitude E7440
-If you also own Dell Latitude E7440 then you can use this EFI Configuration in your E7440 after installing Hackintosh Mojave.
+If you also own a Dell Latitude E7440 then you can use this EFI Configuration in your E7440 after installing Hackintosh Mojave.
 You can download Hackintosh Mojave from `getintopc.com` I have used `Niresh Hackintosh Mojave` for reference you can use the same.
 If you don't know anything about what Hackintosh is then you must read about it on Google.